 "It's a very fluid process with him," Chris previously shared with Billboard.
 "He was like 'All right, you hop in there and take a verse' and I'm like, 'You want me to do what?'…It came out great.
 I had a blast with him.
 He's a great creative force and one of those guys that if you get a chance to work with him, you should."

 Another category music fans always like to watch is Best Country Duo/Group Performance.
-Last year, Florida Georgia Line and Bebe Rexha were nominated for their monster hit "Meant to Be."
+In 2019, Florida Georgia Line and Bebe Rexha were nominated for their monster hit "Meant to Be."

 "I think this song has a really powerful, universal message that fans are connecting with," Tyler Hubbard previously shared with E!
 News.
 "It shows me that this song is anointed by the best writer there is, the Lord.
 With every unexpected surprise in the 'Meant to Be' story, God was showing himself to be stronger than any tradition or genre."

 While pop and country collaborations may seem fresh, it's not exactly a new thing in the industry.

 Brad Paisley and Demi Lovato found huge success when they teamed up for "Without a Fight."
 Chris Lane and Tori Kelly created a massive hit thanks to "Take Back Home Girl."

 And at the 2017 Grammys, Kenny Chesney and Pink were nominated for Best Country Duo/Group Performance thanks to their hit "Setting the World on Fire."